 Composition of the Board of Directors and the election procedure

 According to the Articles of Association as currently in force, the Board of Directors of Patria Oyj consists of a chairman and a minimum of three and a maximum of seven other members.
-During the current financial period, the Board had eight (8) members.
+During the current financial period, the Board has eight (8) members.
 The General Meeting of Shareholders elects the chairman, and the other Board members and decides on their remuneration.
 The Board members are elected for one year at a time, their terms of office ending at the close of the first Annual General Meeting held subsequent to their election.
-In 2018 the Board held twelve regular meetings and made decisions twice without convening for an actual meeting.
-The average attendance of Board members was 99%.

 Principal duties of the Board of Directors and distribution of duties

 The Board of Directors is responsible for the governance of Patria and the appropriate organisation of Patria's operations in accordance with applicable legislation, the Articles of Association and any instructions issued by the General Meeting of Shareholders.
 In addition to its statutory duties, the Board's principal duty is to make decisions on the Group’s strategic focus and objectives as well as principles of risk management, to monitor and steer the Group's business operations, to ensure that the Group complies with legal provisions applicable to its operations and conducts business in a commercially sustainable manner, providing added value to its shareholders.
 The Board also makes decisions on the Group's key operating principles, approves annually the Group's financial targets and operational objectives, as well as its financial statement and any interim reports, and decides on material investments of the Group.